luisSilva89/transaction-scheduler-api/README.md

 ## Transaction Scheduler App

-An Api that allows to save, edit, delete and update the scheduling of bank transactions.
+An API that enables the saving, editing, deletion, and updating of scheduled bank transactions.
-To each scheduled transaction submitted, a fee will be applied based on the amount and the scheduling date.
+For each submitted scheduled transaction, a fee will be applied based on the amount and the scheduling date.

 ## Built With